-When cerebrospinal fluid leaks from the meninges, your brain tissues and nerves stretch.
-An intense head pain follows.
+When cerebrospinal fluid leaks from the meninges , your brain tissues and nerves stretch due to the decrease in fluid pressure in which the brain floats.
+An intense head pain follows this CSF leak.
 This is a spinal headache.

-These are also known as:
+Spinal headaches are also known as:

-A spinal tap is when a doctor or anesthesiologist puts a spinal needle into the spinal canal in the lower back — for several reasons.
 Sometimes, the needle can leave a puncture site where spinal fluid leaks out of the epidural space.

 The most common reasons you might need a spinal tap are:

 Other causes of spinal headaches include a ruptured cyst on the spinal cord and head/face/skull trauma.
+Either of these may cause spinal fluid to leak, resulting in low CSF pressure around the brain (intracranial hypotension).

 Spinal headaches are typically more severe for people when standing or sitting.
-Lying down (especially bed rest) often alleviates some of the head pain.
+Lying down (especially on bed rest) often alleviates some of the head pain.

-If you have had a lumbar puncture in the past couple weeks, diagnosis is pretty simple.
-Testing is not needed.
+How would a doctor diagnose a spinal headache?
+A doctor will gather your medical history to evaluate your risk factors when diagnosing a spinal headache.
+If you have had a lumbar puncture in the past couple of weeks, diagnosis is pretty simple, and further testing is not needed.

 If you have not had a recent spinal tap, the doctor might use an MRI (magnetic resonance imaging) to find the origin of your spinal headache.
-An MRI lets the doctor look in the brain and spine for leaking cerebrospinal fluid.
+An MRI lets the doctor look into the brain and spine for leaking cerebrospinal fluid.

 Treating spinal headaches doesn’t have to be complicated.
 At Denver Upper Cervical Chiropractic, we believe in treating the root cause of your headache.